 Esquire continues, “The attention to detail is palpable.
 There’s a bracing fizz and a steady undercurrent of whisky from first sip to last, with no watered-down sludge at the end; ye olde whisky soda, by comparison, tastes like a bad accident.

 When asked ‘What’s in a highball and what makes it different?’
 Masahiro Urushido of New York’s Katana Kitten replied, ‘Care and love.
 It’s all about how you make it.’

-Follow the HIGHBALL’R tour on Instagram at @QMixers and through the hashtag #HIGHBALLR.If you love Soul Of Miami, please consider leaving a testimonial.
+Follow the HIGHBALL’R tour on Instagram at @QMixers and through the hashtag #HIGHBALLR.Thank you for using Soul Of Miami!